alkaffulm/aquacropgymnasium/README.md

-# AquaCropGymnasium

 ## Introduction

-This repository accompanies the paper **"Optimizing Water Use in Maize Irrigation with Reinforcement Learning"** by Muhammad Alkaff, Yuslena Sari, and Abdullah Basuhail.
-It presents **AquaCropGymnasium**, a reinforcement learning (RL) environment designed to optimize irrigation strategies by integrating [AquaCrop-OSPy](https://aquacropos.github.io/aquacrop/) with the [Gymnasium](https://gymnasium.farama.org/) framework.
-This project builds upon the [AquaCrop-Gym](https://github.com/aquacropos/aquacrop-gym) repository, updated to be compatible with AquaCrop-OSPy **3.0.9** and Gymnasium **0.29**.
+This repository provides the implementation of **AquaCropGymnasium**, a reinforcement learning (RL) environment designed for optimizing irrigation strategies by integrating [AquaCrop-OSPy](https://aquacropos.github.io/aquacrop/) with the [Gymnasium](https://gymnasium.farama.org/) framework.
+It builds upon the [AquaCrop-Gym](https://github.com/aquacropos/aquacrop-gym) repository and is updated for compatibility with AquaCrop-OSPy **3.0.9** and Gymnasium **0.29**.

-[AquaCrop](https://www.fao.org/aquacrop/en/) is a crop growth model developed by the FAO's Land and Water Division.
-It balances accuracy, robustness, and simplicity, making it well-suited for simulating the yield response of herbaceous crops to varying water availability, especially under water-limited conditions.

-[AquaCrop-OSPy](https://aquacropos.github.io/aquacrop/) provides a Python-based interface to AquaCrop, enabling advanced research in crop-water management.
-It empowers users to design and test irrigation strategies with minimal programming complexity.
+[AquaCrop](https://www.fao.org/aquacrop/en/) is a crop growth model developed by the FAO's Land and Water Division to simulate the yield response of herbaceous crops under varying water availability.
+[AquaCrop-OSPy](https://aquacropos.github.io/aquacrop/) provides a Python-based interface for AquaCrop, facilitating research in crop-water management and irrigation scheduling.

-By integrating AquaCrop-OSPy into a comprehensive RL environment, AquaCropGymnasium facilitates the development and evaluation of intelligent irrigation policies.
-This approach contributes to sustainable agriculture by leveraging RL to optimize water use while maintaining crop productivity and profitability.
+AquaCropGymnasium integrates AquaCrop-OSPy with a reinforcement learning framework, allowing the development and evaluation of RL-based irrigation policies.
+This environment supports RL algorithms such as Proximal Policy Optimization (PPO) and enables systematic comparisons between RL-based and traditional irrigation strategies.

 ## Features

-- **Updated Compatibility:** Works with AquaCrop-OSPy **3.0.9** and Gymnasium **0.29**.
+- **Updated Compatibility:** Supports AquaCrop-OSPy **3.0.9** and Gymnasium **0.29**.
-- **Reinforcement Learning Integration:** Easily train and evaluate RL algorithms (e.g., PPO) using Stable-Baselines3.
+- **Reinforcement Learning Integration:** Provides an RL training environment compatible with Stable-Baselines3.
-- **Streamlined Setup:** Manages dependencies and installation via Poetry for a simpler setup process.
+- **Streamlined Setup:** Uses Poetry for dependency management and installation.

 ## Installation